JermellB/restagraph/README.md

 ## What it is, what it does and what it's for

+Restgraph is an application that dynamically generates a REST API in front of a graph database, based on a schema defined within that same database.
+This includes features such as:

+- constraints on the relationships that can be created between two types of resource
+    - this includes cardinality constraints, i.e. 1:1, 1:many, many:1 and many:many relationships
+- resources which only make sense in the context of other resources, e.g. interfaces on computers.

 A framework of sorts for producing a REST API for a Neo4J graph database, from a schema defined within that database.

 The aim is a black box that automagically converts a schema into an API, without any _need_ for a regular user to know about its internals.